MicrosoftEdge/WebView2Feedback/specs/SharedBuffer.md

 # Conceptual pages (How To)

-Besides using the memory address directly, the shared buffer object can be accessed from native side via an IStream* object that you can get from the shared object.
+Besides using the memory address directly, the shared buffer object can be accessed from native side via an IStream* object that you can get from the shared buffer object.

 When the application code calls `PostSharedBufferToScript`, the script side will receive a `SharedBufferReceived` event containing the buffer as an `ArrayBuffer` object.